MartinvonBerg/wp-fotorama-gpxviewer/readme.md

-# Does not work with WP 5.6!
-Try to fix it soon!
 # Description

 This is a Wordpress-Plugin to show a responsive image-slider with thumbnails (based on fotorama).
 The images are taken from a folder in the Wordpress upload-directory (uploaded via FTP).
 Under the image-slider an OpenStreetMap is shown.
 This map shows the GPX-position of the images and additionally a GPX-Track that was recorded during the excursion (based on GPXViewer).
 The map moves synchronously to the slider, e.g. it is centered to the GPS-Position of the current image.
 Under the map a height-chart of the GPX-track shown.
 Its track-data is shown on the map on mouse-over.